publiccodenet/about/activities/member-relations/founding-membership-proposal.md

 This document serves as a draft proposal to send to public organizations that are exploring  joining the Foundation for Public Code as a Founding Member.
 It serves to formalise our conversation with them, and work out the next steps and a timeline together with them.

 ## Resource:
-You can access the template here: https://docs.google.com/document/d/1icscB-9jPUF2psL1pm8mM_53BKQ5gEIKqmHnsTicKKY/edit?usp=sharing
+You can access the [template here](https://docs.google.com/document/d/1icscB-9jPUF2psL1pm8mM_53BKQ5gEIKqmHnsTicKKY/edit?usp=sharing)

 ## Assumptions:
 * Our strategy is to work with our contacts within the organization to make a convincing proposal to their highest level of political decision making